 It was hailed as a huge moment for science by physicists gathered in Australia, where CERN's findings were unveiled via videolink from Geneva at a landmark conference attended by hundreds of the field's top experts.

-Scientists went into a frenzy following the announcement, speculating that it could one day make travel possible by "un-massing" objects or allow huge items to be launched into space by "switching off" the Higgs.
+Scientists went into a frenzy following the announcement, speculating that it could one day make light speed travel possible by "un-massing" objects or allow huge items to be launched into space by "switching off" the Higgs.

 CERN scientist Albert de Roeck likened it to the discovery of electricity, when he said humanity could never have imagined its future applications.